ad-713/Graph_and_Mining_Project/README.md

-# Graph_and_Mining_Project
+# Graph_and_Mining_Project: Adventure Works Semantic Knowledge Graph

-This project aims to analyze the **Adventure Works** dataset using graph theory and Neo4j.
-It involves importing relational data into a graph database and creating bipartite and monopartite representations for further analysis.
+This project analyzes the **Adventure Works** dataset using graph theory and Neo4j.
+It implements a **Semantic Knowledge Graph** capable of advanced Graph Data Science (GDS) analysis, including recommendation paths and weighted market analysis.

 ## Setup